NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Investigator.md

 ## Methodology

-Your studies have made you savvy in many areas,; but one in particular drew your intense interest.
+Your studies have made you savvy in many areas,; but one in particular drew your intense—even obsessive—interest.

 Choose a methodology.
 The methodologies presented in this book are as follow: